luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 ## Analysis

 ### Part 1
-What we noticed in the results section for part one is that there is much bigger spread in the energy consumption for the shorter prompts but that the means were quite similar (except for the 5-word prompts, which had a bit lower mean energy consumption).
-So, we can conclude that the length of a prompt does not have a significant effect on the energy consumption of an LLM when generating a response, but that shorter prompts have more variance in their energy consumption than longer prompts.
+What we noticed in the results section for part one is that there is much bigger spread in the energy consumption for the shorter prompts, yet the means were quite similar (except for the 5-word prompts, which had a bit lower mean energy consumption).
+Thus, we can conclude that the length of a prompt does not have a significant effect on the energy consumption of an LLM when generating a response, but that shorter prompts have more variance in their energy consumption than longer prompts.
 This could be because the LLM has more 'freedom' to generate a response for a shorter prompt, while for a longer prompt, the LLM is more constrained in its response generation - thus, the energy consumption is more consistent across different executions of the same prompt.
+Another potential reason the prompt length has little effect on the energy used could be an indication of what part of the LLM response generation chain actually uses the power - in this case, our results would indicate that it is the response generation element of the LLM, rather than the LLM interpreting the prompt, which takes up the majority of the energy.
 However this is just speculation and further research is needed to confirm this.

-What we also noticed is that there is perfect correlation between the time taken to generate a response and the energy consumed, which is expected as energy is power multiplied by time, and power is relatively stable across different executions of the same prompt.
+What we also noticed is that there is an almost perfect linear correlation between the time taken to generate a response and the energy consumed, which is expected as energy is power multiplied by time, and power is relatively stable across different executions of the same prompt.
 So we can conclude that the variance in energy consumption is mostly due to the variance in time taken to generate a response.

 To conclude, we can't say that the length of a prompt has a significant effect on the energy consumption of an LLM when generating a response, but that shorter prompts have more variance in their energy consumption than longer prompts and that the execution time is the most important in factor in determining the energy consumption of an LLM when generating a response.
 What influences this, we cannot conclude from this experiment and further research is needed to determine the factors that that influence the execution time.